-Incognito browsing: In this browsing session user can access all the saved Credentials, bookmarks, browsing history.
+Incognito browsing: In this browsing session user can access all the saved Credentials, bookmarks, and browsing history.

-Guest Mode: All the personalized information like save login details, bookmarks, saved address, auto-fill details and browser history are not accessible in Guest Mode.
+Guest Mode: All the personalized information like login details, bookmarks, saved addresses, auto-fill details, and browser history are not accessible in Guest Mode.

 As soon as it is installed, you can click on the three-dot icon against the hair-on-screen extension from the extension list on the top right corner of Google Chrome and select more hair or less hair per your preference.

 Now it is time to watch your friend wiping his computer screen again and again before realizing that he or she has been pranked. 😁